-The CalSTRS Defined Benefit Program Actuarial Valuation, as of June 30, 2021 (the "2021 CalSTRS Actuarial Valuation") reports that the unfunded actuarial obligation decreased by approximately \$16.2 billion since the CalSTRS Defined Benefit Program Actuarial Valuation as of June 30, 2020 (the "2020 CalSTRS Actuarial Valuation") and the funded ratio increased by 5.9% to 73.0% over such time period.
-The increase in the funded ratio is primarily due to greater than expected investment returns, salary increases less than assumed, additional State contributions and contributions to pay down the unfunded actuarial obligation under the CalSTRS Board's valuation policy.
+The CalSTRS Defined Benefit Program Actuarial Valuation, as of June 30, 2022 (the "2022 CalSTRS Actuarial Valuation") reports that the unfunded actuarial obligation decreased by approximately \$1.17 billion since the CalSTRS Defined Benefit Program Actuarial Valuation as of June 30, 2021 (the "2021 CalSTRS Actuarial Valuation") and the funded ratio increased by 1.4% to 74.4% over such time period.
+The increase in the funded ratio is primarily due to the recognition of deferred investment gains from prior years, primarily the investment gain from Fiscal Year 2020-21.

-According to the 2021 CalSTRS Actuarial Valuation, the future revenues from contributions and appropriations for the CalSTRS Defined Benefit Program are projected to be approximately sufficient to finance its obligations and the unfunded actuarial obligation is projected to be amortized by June 30, 2046, with a projected ending funded ratio of 107.9%.
-This finding reflects the scheduled contribution rate increases directed by statute, assumes additional increases in the scheduled contribution rates allowed under the current law will be made, and is based on the valuation assumptions and valuation policy adopted by the CalSTRS Board, including a 7.00% investment rate of return assumption and includes the \$1.117 billion State contribution made in July 2019 pursuant to SB 90.
-The supplemental \$410 million State contribution made in July 2021 will be reflected in the June 30, 2022 valuation and is reflected in the projections of funding levels and contribution rates included in the 2021 CalSTRS Actuarial Valuation.
+According to the 2022 CalSTRS Actuarial Valuation, the future revenues from contributions and appropriations for the CalSTRS Defined Benefit Program are projected to be approximately sufficient to finance its obligations and the unfunded actuarial obligation is projected to be amortized by June 30, 2046, with a projected ending funded ratio of 100.3%.
+This finding assumes adjustments to contribution rates in line with the funding plan and policies adopted by the CalSTRS Board, a 7.00% investment rate of return and the future recognition of the currently deferred asset gains.